 The mission of the YB&B book club is to foster personal growth and positive social interactions through literature, discussions, and social events.
 Learn more from the YB&B page.

-This is a special area on the library's second floor that's only for teens.
-We've got tons of fiction, graphic novels, manga, and nonfiction for to you browse and check out.
+This special area on the library's second floor is only for teens.
+We've got tons of fiction, graphic novels, manga, and nonfiction for you to browse and check out.
 We also provide some supplies and seating in the area for teens to use.
-Newly added to the teen zone is a dry erase table and magnetic poetry on displays.
-Don't forget to checkout the new young adult fiction and nonfiction displays for new reads!
+Newly added to the teen zone are a dry-erase table and magnetic poetry on displays.
+Don't forget to check out the new young adult fiction and nonfiction displays for new reads!

 If you'd like our librarian to visit, please email us.